 After the demolition, some parts of the hall were left intact, which Rausing retained as a feature of the gardens.
 Knepp Castle, near Shipley, is interesting because it is the site of two former buildings that have been destroyed.
 All that remains of a once-important castle dating back to the early 1200s is a ruined tower that “stands on a mound like a broken tooth.”
 William de Braose, Lord of the Rape of Bramber and one of King John’s most trusted barons owned the land.

 As England’s barons revolted against the king over the expense of his military operations in France, William fell out of favor.
 William’s wife and heir were imprisoned and starved to death by King John, who also forced William into exile in France.
 He ordered the demolition of Knepp Castle in 1215.

 The Royal Pavilion in Brighton and Buckingham Palace were both designed by John Nash, who is also known for his work on the Royal Pavilion in Brighton and Buckingham Palace.
 Sir Charles Merrick Burrell, the Conservative MP for New Shoreham for 56 years and later Baronet Raymond of Valentine House, designed it in the late nineteenth century.
 Unfortunately, it was destroyed by a massive fire in 1904, and Knepp Castle was built in its place.

-This article was written by a merchant company content researcher.
-It is a merchant production company and a Estate marketing agency headquartered in the United kingdom that serves clients all over the world.
+A merchant company content researcher wrote this article.
+It is a merchant production company and an Estate marketing agency headquartered in the United Kingdom that serves clients all over the world.